mikeattara/mikeattara/README.md

 ### Hi there 👋

-I'm **Mike Perry Attara**, a software engineer with a background in teaching science and mathematics.
+I'm **Mike Attara**, a software engineer with a background in teaching science and mathematics.

 I'm passionate about building products with delightful user experiences, and a desire to constantly learn and improve.